Elon Musk: SpaceX starting on 'Super Heavy' booster for Starship rocket bound for Mars

-The latest prototype of Elon Musk's Starship prototype has only flown about 500 feet (150 meters) in the air, but the SpaceX CEO said Monday his rocket company may begin construction of a booster prototype to pair with Starship as soon as this week.
+The latest prototype of Elon Musk's Starship prototype has only gotten about 500 feet (150 meters) high, but the SpaceX CEO said Monday his rocket company may start construction on a booster prototype to pair with Starship as soon as this week.

 "That's gonna be pretty cool," Musk said in a keynote interview at the virtual Humans To Mars summit.